GUIDE 2024

 The skill requirements for medico-scientific papers include:

-• Exceptional attention to detail, especially when breaking down high-value experiments and findings
+• Exceptional attention to detail when breaking down high-value experiments and findings

-• A high level of accuracy when inserting names, dates, citations, etc.
+• High accuracy when inserting names, dates, citations, etc.

 • Effective organizational skills, especially when taking all the raw data and organizing it into a user-friendly content form